IOUs: Personal Loans to Friends and Relatives in Singapore

 Evidence and IOUs

 When you initiate a legal action, your case would be stronger if you could adduce compelling evidence proving the existence of the loan.
-These may include witnesses, phone text messages, email exchanges, IOUs, bank transaction statements and the like.
+These may include witnesses, text messages, email exchanges, IOUs, bank transaction statements and the like.
 It is probably a poor idea (evidence-wise) to scrawl a couple of words such as “John owes Peter $5.” on a piece of napkin, and expect this to pass off as an IOU.

-Writing an IOU
+How to Write an IOU

 The following is a sample IOU that you may use to record your loan:

-I, (name), (NRIC number) of (address), contactable at (contact number) and (email address) acknowledge receipt of the sum of S$_____, being a friendly loan extended to me, at my request, by my friend, (name) (NRIC number) of (address) today, by way of cash / cheque, (bank’s name) cheque no. __ dated __ .
+I, (name), (NRIC number) of (address), contactable at (contact number) and (email address), acknowledge receipt of the sum of S$_____, being a friendly loan extended to me, at my request, by my friend, (name) (NRIC number) of (address) today, by way of cash / cheque, (bank’s name) cheque no. __ dated __ .

-Limitation period to make a claim
+Limitation Period to Make a Claim

-- If the IOU does not state a repayment date, the six year time limit starts running from the date when the cause of action arises – specific legal advice may be necessary to determine the exact limitation period.
+- If the IOU does not state a repayment date, the 6-year time limit starts running from the date when the cause of action arises.
+Specific legal advice may be necessary to determine the exact limitation period.